Brian-Holland/GitHub-Finder/README.md

 # GitHub Finder

+### Deployed At:

+github-find-app.netlify.app

 ### Description

-[IN PROGRESS] React/MERN project using GitHub API to search and display user information.
+React project using the GitHub API to search and display user information.

 ### Built Using